-February 2019- American Heart Month
+February 2020 - American Heart Month

-The good news about heart disease, America's #1 killer, is that a healthy heart is within everyone's reach.
-You know the rules, eat more fruits and vegetables and keep blood pressure and cholesterol levels in check.
+A healthy heart is within everyone's reach.
+You know the rules: get active, eat more fruits and vegetables and keep blood pressure and cholesterol levels in check.

-Use this Wellness Calendar as your heart healthy guide this month!
+Use our Wellness Calendar as your heart healthy guide this month!
 Track the days you read a fact or completed a tip by circling that date.
 Submit this completed calendar to our 2nd floor wellness desk by March 1 for a chance to win a \$129 MYZONE Heart Rate Tracking Wearable!
 Learn more about MYZONE at Body Zone at bodyzonesports.com/myzone.